zachallaun/ex_janus/README.md

 end
 ```

-Now that we've defined a policy, we can use it for two main functions:
+Now that we've defined a policy, we can use it for two main purposes:

 1. authorization checks (can the actor do _this_ to _thing_), and
 2. data loading (fetch all the _things_ that the actor can do _this_ to).